simple-starters/generator-k8s-skaffold/README.md

 ### Build the application and deploy to Kubernetes

-This command will build the conatiner image, deploy the application and port-forward the service to `localhost:8080`
+This command will build the container image, deploy the application and port-forward the service to `localhost:8080`

 ```bash
 skaffold run --port-forward